Eclipsess/Writing-Collection/README.md

 - 自然的: canonical samples
 - 可以说，强调值得注意的是: It's worth noting that
 - 归结于: be unified in the framework of
-- 用: take advantage of; make use of; get the most out of; capitalize on, use sth to your advantage, make full use of, exploit, utilize, use, enjoy sth fully, enjoy sth to the full, turn sth to profit, turn sth to use.
+- 用: take advantage of; make use of; get the most out of; capitalize on, use sth to your advantage, make full use of, exploit, utilize, use, enjoy sth fully, enjoy sth to the full, turn sth to profit, turn sth to use; xx take into acount xx.
 - 结果: promising results; enable great improvement; causes non-negligible degradation in xx(BER); yield error-correction performance close to that of SPA decoding; bring the performace of BP closer to xx;
 - which is: is equivalent to xx.
 - 举例: One such example is xx.
 - 引入方法: by casting xx challenge as a xx problem, we essentially need xx to learn xx.

+- about ldpc: certain messages are iteratively sent along the egdes between VNs and CNs.